Witness fears industry retaliation for testimony in fatal shooting on Alec Baldwin production

 The evidence tampering charge was filed last week against Gutierrez-Reed.
 Prosecutors have alleged that she was drinking and smoking marijuana in the evenings during the filming of “Rust” and was likely hungover on the day a live bullet was loaded into the gun Baldwin used.

+Gutierrez-Reed’s attorney Jason Bowles criticized prosecutors’ efforts to bring forward a “secret witness.”

+“A secret witness appears 20 months later?
+With no actual corroboration or evidence?
+And the state won’t identify the person?” he said.
+“This is a throwback to the secret, star chamber prosecutions in England in the 15th century that were abolished.”

-Gutierrez-Reed’s attorney Jason Bowles has called the move “retaliatory and vindictive” and an example of “character assassination” by prosecutors with a weak case.
+Bowles has called tampering accusations against his client “retaliatory and vindictive” and an example of “character assassination.”